My Love For Basketball Testimony 2 “Bill Greguska”

 Joel 2:25 “I will repay you for the years the locusts have eaten— the great locust and the young locust, the other locusts and the locust swarm— my great army that I sent among you.

 Dreams Of Basketball Were Not Only In My Heart!

 I thank God that I have learned that when life gets complicated, and you see no way out from the mess we make for ourselves, we need to call on to God, for He is our refuge and strength because He is an ever-present help in times of trouble.
 A daily walk with God before making a mess of our lives is the wise way to do it.
 My love for basketball helped me make it through some tough times I got myself into.

 Remember that it says in Romans 8:28 And we know that God works for the good of those who love him, who have been called according to His purpose.
-Find your strength in God, not from yourself.
-If you rely on yourself, you are bound to fall flat on your face, but if you trust in the Lord, even if you do fall, the Lord is there to pick you right back up.
+Find your strength in God, not in yourself.
+If you rely on yourself, you are bound to fall flat on your face, but if you trust in the Lord, the Lord is there to pick you right back up even if you fall.
 He will never leave you or forsake you!
 I have made some mistakes as well as I have done some things well. ~Bill Greguska

 Basketball Was My Carrot

-There was a period in my life when I got very serious about my faith because God orchestrated that I would end up in long-term drug and alcohol rehabilitation for two years, where I got the help I truly needed.
+There was a period in my life when I got very serious about my faith because God orchestrated that I would end up in long-term drug and alcohol rehabilitation for two years, where I got the help I needed.

 Basketball got me into the church again in 1989, shortly after I got out of long-term treatment.
-The church took me in and helped me to grow as a Christian under the teaching of Stuart Briscoe and the rest of the staff.
+The church took me in and helped me grow as a Christian under Stuart Briscoe and the rest of the staff.

 I even got a job at Elmbrook as a custodian for four years.
 The seeds of faith were planted.
 My roots were getting deeper into what I learned in God’s word over the years.
-The experiences that God allowed in my life both good and also bad.
-That gave me the awareness of my urgent need for God in my life!
+The experiences that God allowed in my life, both good and bad, gave me the awareness of my urgent need for God in my life!
 The rest of my story is a series of ups and downs.